 #2 Myeongdong Marketplace

 Myeongdong Marketplace seemed to be open 24/7 while I was there.
-The streets are filled with food vendors after 9PM and clothing/accessory vendors all day long.
+After 9PM, the streets are filled with food vendors.
+Clothing and accessory vendors are there all day long.
 Dine on spiral potato sticks, egg bread (gyeran pang) and spicy rice cake (ddeok bokki).
 The dishes range from $2-5 USD and are easily sharable.
 My favorite vendors were the socks for 1,500 wan (or $1.20 USD).

 I walked around the shopping center and ended up getting 8 free face masks!
 You will see women offering a free face mask if you enter their store.
 There is no obligation to buy.
-Face masks usually run $2-3 USD a pop.
-They have great deals on beauty products, and the more you buy, the better deals you’ll get.
+Face masks usually run $2-3 USD a mask.
+They have great deals on beauty products, and the more you buy, the better deals and more free beauty products you’ll get.

 I could stay here all day.
-If you’re staying in the area like we did, you may even revisit the market several times during your stay.
-I stayed at the Aloft Hotel in Myeongdong and the market is located just behind it.
+If you’re staying in the same area as we did, you may find yourself revisiting the market several times during your trip.
+I stayed at the Aloft Hotel in Myeongdong and the shopping center is located just behind the hotel.

 #3 Gyeongbokgung Palace